xsz/FATE/federatedml/README.md

 ### Algorithm List

 #### 1. [DataIO](./util/README.md)
 This component is typically the first component of a modeling task.
-It will transform user-uploaded date into Instance object which can be used for the following components.
+It will transform user-uploaded data into Instance object which can be used for the following components.

 - Corresponding module name: DataIO